alex3493/greetings-ui/README.md

 If current user has logged in from a mobile app before, this list of his registered mobile devices is also displayed.
-See [API project documentation](https://github.com/alex3493/greetings-api/blob/main/Readme.md) on how to create user mobile app logins in Swagger Docs.
+See [API project documentation](https://github.com/alex3493/greetings-api/blob/main/Readme.md) on how to create user mobile app logins in Swagger API Docs.

 Then user can log out from single device or log out from all devices (sign out). **Note: this action doesn't affect current user WEB account.**